cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 #### Challenges in the Private Clouds
 These are clouds run by particular companies or universities for use of the members of those companies or universities.
 These clouds are often more trusting environments, as the users are accountable to the administrators or management of the cloud they are running their workloads on.
 Due to the special-purposes of private clouds, environmental sustainability, green computing, and accountability of emissions are not in the forefront of design, operation, or even expense, thus contributing to further challenges unique to private cloud.
 These are still yet unknown.

 ### Sector Specific Challenges
 #### Telco
-Telecommunications (Telco) customers are often demanding due to their unique needs in providing high reliability and high velocity service to theircustomers.
+Telecommunications (Telco) customers are often demanding due to their unique needs in providing high reliability and high velocity service to their customers.
 Telco needs their systems to be extremely stable, and the traffic to be fast and reliable.
 Some systems are left entirely at full-power because power modulation can affect traffic and the tolerance for this is low.
 Building systems that reduce power that Telco is confident will not affect their traffic is challenging.

 #### Finance
 Finance may have simulations being run, in the off-hours, and those will look like an AI/ML workload.
 However, for transactions and fast-traffic, finance has predictable times of day of use-when the markets are up.
 For this reason, time-of-day adjustments on the majority of the clusters run by finance can be limited.
 However, transaction times do affect real dollars, so being fast will be prioritized in these environments over power use.
 In order to get this set of customers to use sustainable options, care must be taken to limit the impact to their bottom line.
 Additional, high-security and regulatory requirements can increase the utilization and emissions from finance workloads as a result of increased logging, monitoring, and other factors.

 ### Workload Specific Challenges